Overview

 We are delighted to present the RCPath Veterinary Pathology Spring Webinar Series, a programme designed to engage and educate pathologists, residents, specialists, veterinary surgeons, and undergraduate students across all specialties.
 The series will feature sessions on anatomical pathology, clinical pathology, and microbiology, covering topics of current relevance and interest.
 These include large animal disease surveillance, with a focus on emerging viral threats such as Bluetongue virus, wildlife forensic pathology, lipases, immunohistochemistry and pathology findings associated with telemetry devices and therapeutic oligonucleotides.
 The series will conclude with a dedicated discussion of the RCPath Fellowship examinations in veterinary pathology/microbiology, offering guidance and insight for those considering this qualification.

-Talk 1: Pathology findings associated with therapeutic oligonucleotides and
+Talk 1: Pathology findings associated with therapeutic oligonucleotides in lab animal species

 Talk 2: Pathology Findings Associated with Telemetry Device in Beagle dogs